 Since Blackline Renovations does work necessary for the operations and maintenance of essential infrastructure in housing construction, our company has “essential business” status.
 As such, we’re honored and eager to partner with responsible homeowners like you by maintaining six-foot distances, meeting by phone, using protective barriers, and practicing Project Safety Hygiene.

-Founded and personally managed by Chris Black, Blackline Renovations is a dynamic design-build residential remodeling firm exclusively specializing in residential work with a focus on the latest innovative designs.
+Founded and personally managed by Chris Black, Blackline Renovations is a dynamic design-build residential remodeling firm exclusively specialized in residential design and construction with a focus on creative, award-winning design.
 Take a look at some of their projects in homes near you.

 Quickly complete the online form for a free personal consultation.
 Having earned a reputation for excellent communication, quality construction, and outstanding customer service.
 Blackline is eager to bring their proven process ensuring efficiency and economy to your renovation!